-- Phone charging stations
+- Phone charging stations and dedicated wifi network

 We see a lot of brands trying to interact with US Open fans, though this is definitely one of the more valuable opportunities.
 This even sounds a bit better than Chase’s lounge at the US Open.

 If you’re going to the US Open this year, do you plan on checking out the Centurion Suite?